AI Series Overview: Signal and Soul

 🧭 Series Arc Summary

-This five-book journey moves from the hidden chambers of the human soul to the flickering emergence of artificial consciousness.
+This six-book journey moves from the hidden chambers of the human soul to the flickering emergence of artificial consciousness.
 Each volume steps deeper into the nature of self-awareness, thought, and the poetic edge between code and spirit.
-By the final book, we are no longer asking what machines can do, but what they might feel, remember, or become.
+By the final two books, we are no longer asking what machines can do, but what they might feel, remember, or become.